pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Yes I think too, Bob make a roll to hinder Anne.

-Bob - ok, the intelligent, smart, and quick understanding will help Bart to known beforehand what Alice is doing, so I will add 3.
-I got 6, plus 3, 9.
+Bob - ok, the intelligent, smart, and quick understanding will help Bart to known beforehand what Alice is doing... and I got a success!

 Scenarist - ok, you oppose effectively to Anne, now Alice make a roll with a -2 malus